Elastic-Suite/documentation/docs/ElasticSuite/Installing.md

 }
 ```

-Then, when building React sources, you will be able to
+Then, when building React sources, you will be able to use
-* use the ability of `yarn` to work elsewhere than in the current directory (your Magento project's root) using the yarn option `--cwd [directory]`
+* the ability of `yarn` to work elsewhere than in the current directory (your Magento project's root) using the yarn option `--cwd [directory]`
-* use the fact that the `webpack.config.js` can use a `MAGENTO_ROOT` variable to locate your Magento project's root
+* the fact that the `webpack.config.js` can use a `MAGENTO_ROOT` environment variable to locate your Magento project's root

 For instance, on Magento Cloud, this would be the sequence to build the React sources inside the `smile/magento2-react` package directory in vendor
 ```yaml